 Amazon Simple Queue Service: Batch Operations, Delay Queue, and Message Timers

 We have added some nice new features to the Simple Queue Service.
 You can now use batch operations to send and delete messages with greater efficiency and at a lower cost.
-You can make any of your queues into a delay queue, and you can also use message timers to set an initial visibility delay on individual messages.
+You can make any of your queues into a delay queue for message queuing, and you can also use message timers to set an initial visibility delay on individual messages.

 The new SendMessageBatch and DeleteMessageBatch functions give you the ability to operate on up to ten messages at a time.
 You can send individual messages of up to 64 KB (65,536 bytes); however, the sum of the lengths of the messages in a single batch cannot exceed 64 KB.
 The batch operations are more efficient for you (less network round trips between your application and AWS) and are also more economical since you can now send or delete up to ten messages while paying for just one request.